Archive How to Keep Kids Safe on TikTok

 Table of contents:

 Since TikTok took the world by storm, users of all ages started creating content on the platform.
 But even though the app’s users are required to be over 13 years old, we all know users who are younger.
-Some parents might not be comfortable with what their teenage children experience on this platform and want to know how they can keep kids safe on TikTok.
+Some parents might not be comfortable with what their teenage children experience on this platform and want to know how they set up TikTok parental controls.

 The content-creating platform has raised questions about how appropriate the content it hosts is for children who, for better or worse, make up a large portion of its users.
 The safety of TikTok depends on a few different factors, such as how its algorithm works, what content is created, and who’s allowed on the platform.
 And if the answer to “Is there adult content on TikTok” is yes, what can we do about it?